Skip to main content

 File a report

-We provide an online crime reporting tool to residents and non-residents who are victims of certain types of crimes in MCSO patrol districts.
+We provide an online crime reporting tool to residents and non-residents who are victims of certain types of crimes in Multnomah County Sheriff's Office patrol districts.

 Police report

-The Multnomah County Sheriff’s Office provides an online crime reporting tool to residents and non-residents who are victims of certain types of crimes in MCSO patrol districts.
+The Multnomah County Sheriff’s Office provides an online crime reporting tool to residents and non-residents who are victims of certain types of crimes in MCSO patrol districts and the suspect is not known.
 Online reporting allows individuals to submit a report remotely without having to wait for a deputy.

-• Lost or missing property (excluding prescription medication, firearms, or license plates)
+• Lost or missing property (no prescription medication, firearms, or license plates)

-• Theft, with no known suspects (excluding firearms, explosives or motor vehicles)
+• Theft, with no known suspects (no firearms, explosives or vehicles)

 • Damaged property with no known suspects